 - The kids want to play with sprinklers or a water toy?
 Let them play on the dry parts of the lawn — two birds, one stone.

 - Using a drip-irrigation system or hand-watering your garden could cut your water use in half.

 - Consider hiring a pro to install and maintain your irrigation system to keep it working efficiently.

 - The best time to check your irrigation system’s efficiency is in spring.

 - Set your lawn mower blades one notch higher since longer grass holds more soil moisture.

 - Leave lawn clippings on your grass to cool the ground and keep moisture in (16).

 - It’s okay if your lawn goes brown in the winter.
-Dormant (brown) grass only needs to be watered every three to four weeks — less if it rains (17).
+Dormant (brown) grass only needs to be watered once a week or once every two weeks — less if it rains (17).

 - Weed your lawn and garden regularly.
 This reduces the demand for soil water as weeds compete for water and nutrients.

 - If you have hanging plant pots, use ice cubes for watering to prevent water spillage.